Bath City F.C.: Decline and subsequent relegation (1996–2017)

 Bath vs Kettering Town in 1992.

 Following decades of playing in the top division of non-League football, Bath were relegated from the Conference in 1997.
 In 2004, the club lost in the FA Cup second round to Peterborough United.
 John Relish was appointed manager on 22 June 2005.
 The subsequent year, they were promoted, winning the Southern League in 2006–07, finishing on 91 points.
-Under new manager Addie Britton, Bath beat League Two side Grimsby Town in the FA Cup first round in in 2009, only to lose to Forest Green Rovers in the second round.
+Under new manager Addie Britton, Bath beat League Two side Grimsby Town in the FA Cup first round in 2009, only to lose to Forest Green Rovers in the second round.
 On 9 May 2010 Bath City beat Woking 1–0 in the play-off final, and returned to the Conference.

 Bath finished tenth in the 2010–11 Football Conference.
 However, they had a poor season in 2011–12 and were relegated.
 A year later, Britton subsequently stepped down as first team coach.
 He was replaced by Australian manager, Lee Howells.
 "The Big Bath City Bid" was launched by Ken Loach in the summer of 2015, receiving support from former Manchester United player, Eric Cantona.
 On 5 May 2017, the club completed its transition to community ownership.
 On the field, they were poor again in both the 2014–15 and 2015–16 season, finishing fourteenth on 53 points.
 What little success the club had during this period was in the 2014–15 season, reaching the semi-final of the FA Trophy.